 The ever-increasing bicycling culture in Philadelphia may be helping RJMetrics in two ways.
 By making the company appealing to young professionals who value short, active commutes, RJMetrics is attracting home-grown talent which grew up in Philadelphia’s bicycling culture.
 “We had a thesis that if we could build a world class technology company in Philadelphia then we would have access to a really amazing proprietary source of talent,” says Moore.
 “That’s absolutely come true.
 85% of our staff today lives in Philadelphia proper, and over half of our staff holds a degree from a Philadelphia-area college or university.”

 RJMetrics sees encouraging the health and wellness of its employees as an important ingredient in the company’s success.
 The company has a robust health and wellness program, in which biking plays a role.
 “That strategy in general is something that makes a lot of sense to us,” says Moore.
-“There’s plenty of scientific research you can find [showing that] people who exercise are more alert, they are in a better mood, they are more productive, their mind is more clear and less cluttered.1 A healthy and active team is one that’s going to perform better, so we do everything that we can to promote that, including being extremely bike friendly.”
+“There’s plenty of scientific research you can find [showing that] people who exercise are more alert, they are in a better mood, they are more productive, their mind is more clear and less cluttered.[1.
+See our previous blog post on the economic benefits of cycling, which addresses this growing body of research] A healthy and active team is one that’s going to perform better, so we do everything that we can to promote that, including being extremely bike friendly.”